 This year, I was inspired by my trip to Italy in more ways than one.
 When I went to Mariano’s to begin shopping for ingredients, I found the most perfect mascarpone cheese which made me immediately think of tiramisu.
-With a menu item of sweet potato pie always on the dessert table, I knew blending the two would be perfection… and it certainly was!
+With a menu item of sweet potato pie always on the dessert table, I knew blending the two would be perfection.
+It certainly was!

 With my mascarpone cheese, sweet potatoes and other incredible ingredients, I headed to the check out with #MyMarianos Rewards Card to reap the benefits Mariano’s always has for its customers.
 I was ready to get home and make not just Sweet Potato Tiramisu, but Sweet Potato Pie Tiramisu.

-This Sweet Potato Tiramisu recipe does not require a lot of time to create, which makes it ideal for Thanksgiving!
+This Sweet Potato Tiramisu recipe does not require a lot of time to create, making it ideal for Thanksgiving!
 Make this ahead and spend more time with the people you love.
-And if you need even more time on your hands this holiday, order fresh holiday dinner turkey and ham options at Marianos here.
+To free up more time, you can order fresh holiday dinner turkey and ham options at Mariano’s, too.

 I can always count on quality and unique products to select from with amazing prices to match.
 To find out more about what is going on with Mariano’s, follow them on Facebook or Twitter or on their Community page.

 - 1/2 cup granulated sugar plus one tablespoon separated